Ambusy/XeditPc/README.md

 --------------------------------------------------

-As a sole USER, extract the "bin/release" folder somewhere on your disk (preferable in a Documents sub folder) and execute the XeditPc program.
+As a USER of Xedit, without the need to view the sources of the project, extract the "bin/release" folder somewhere on your disk (preferable in a Documents sub folder) and execute the XeditPc program.
 No need to install.
-Type the HELP command too view all extra commands and features.
+Needs the Net 8.0 libraries.
+Type the HELP command to view all extra commands and features.
 The program stores data in the HKEY-CURRENT-USER/Software/Ambusy/XeditPc about default screen sizes.

 As a DEVELOPER, open the vbproj file, verify (My Project tab) that you have the correct .NET framework or choose one you do have on your pc.
 Build the project and run it.
-I currently use VS 2019 Community
+I now use Microsoft Visual Studio Community 2022 (64-bit) - Current Version 17.9.4

 XeditPc contains about 95% of the possibilities that the IBM editor offered.